Note: There is now far more in here than just a camera review – read on:

-Wireless Video Camera Doorbell for Home Security or to give it the full title from the Banggood website, Wireless Camera Video Doorbell Home Security WiFi Smartphone Remote Video Rainproof.
-I love it already.
+Here’s a Wireless Video Camera Doorbell for Home Security or to give it the full title from the Banggood website: “Wireless Camera Video Doorbell Home Security WiFi Smartphone Remote Video Rainproof”.
+I love it.

-The doorbell itself came minus 18650 (standard rechargeable Lithium) batteries – iwhich I fitted and it seemed at first obvious that the claim of 6 months charge life was over-optimistic – a few days and the batteries were going down, anyway – I fitted fully charged batteries and turned off the PIR which I don;t need – the batteried are on full after 3 days and the actual doorbell works a treat.
-(While I’m here updating I just saw the cost of the “RING” branded doorbell that on the face of it looks identical – on Amazon – horrendous price – so glad I spotted this).
+The doorbell itself came minus 18650 (standard rechargeable Lithium) batteries – which I fitted and it seemed at first obvious that the claim of 6 months charge life was over-optimistic – a few days and the batteries were going down, anyway – I took out my regurgitated laptop batteries, fitted fully charged batteries and turned off the PIR which I don’t need – the batteries were still on full after 3 days and the actual doorbell worked a treat.
+I noticed the cost of the “RING” branded doorbell that on the face of it looks identical – on Amazon – is a horrendous price – so glad I spotted this alternative.

 Ok, so I plugged the actual bell into the wall (via a US to UK adaptor (I HATE American plugs with their two-bits-of-tin connectors – but then I hate bulky UK plugs as well.
 Give me a nice, solid and small European connector any day).
 It buzzed perfectly first time.